delveccj/CSC180_Spring2024/Lecture4/README.md

 Note - we have run it interactively.
 The container will start and will basically take over the console.
 You need to open another tab and access a fresh console.
 If we wanted to - we could easily run this as a background process.

+Remeber to start recording with Wireshark!

 Now - we *cheat* just a little here.
-We do not scan the container - only because it takes a long time to reply.
+We do not scan the container - only because it takes a long time for the container itself to reply.
 Rather, we scan localhost which finds the ports that were punched through between the container and your machine.
+Hopefully that makes sense!

 Issue the following command and watch the information flow back: